zioken97/PythonSecurityProjects/README.md

 Detection: Looks for common error messages, outdated server headers, and path-based indicators

-⚠️ DISCLAIMER: This tool is for educational/demo purposes only.
-Do not use on unauthorized log files.
+⚠️ DISCLAIMER: These tools are for educational/demo purposes only.